Phlanka Logo

 Config Preset Bar

-Works the same way as the export and RVMAT preset bars but saves config-specific values: class name, base class name, display name, description, and all hidden selection names.
+Saves and restores config-specific values: class name, base class name, display name, and description.

 Config Type